 Queen was one of the most iconic rock bands of the seventies, eighties, and nineties.
 During their career, they incorporated musical styles such as rock, pop, disco, glam and progressive.
-Queen’s members were: Freddie Mercury (vocals and piano), Brian May (guitar), John Deacon (bass) and Roger Taylor (drums).
+Queen’s members were: Freddie Mercury (vocals and piano), Brian May (guitar), John Deacon (bass), and Roger Taylor (drums).

-The history of Queen: a short version
+The history of Queen: a short summary

 Before the band Queen started, the previous project was called Smile and did not include lead vocalist Freddie Mercury.
 With the incorporation of Mercury, the band adopted the name Queen and by 1973 they obtained a record contract.
 After releasing their first two albums, Queen (1973) and Queen II (1974) to not much success, they gained some media attention with the release of their third record, Sheer Heart Attack, in 1974.